CodeAndHammer/konscio/src/content/dispatches/cop30-summit-captured-by-fossil-power.md

 ## The rise of industry friendly climate narratives

-The fossil lobby does not deny the crisis.
-It reframes it.
-It promotes carbon capture as a rescue tool despite limited scalability.
-It brands hydrogen as clean even when produced from gas.
-It champions offsets to justify continued pollution.
-It supports speculative future technologies that do not yet exist at scale.
+The fossil lobby does not deny the crisis; it reframes it.
+It promotes carbon capture as a rescue tool despite limited scalability, brands hydrogen as clean even when produced from gas, champions offsets to justify continued pollution, and supports speculative future technologies that do not yet exist at scale.
 All of these narratives serve to protect extraction.

 Inside COP30 these ideas shaped discussions and side events.
 They offered a polished cover for inaction.
 They allowed governments to claim ambition while avoiding the substance of transition.
 The industry has learned that it does not need denial.
 It only needs delay.